simplyannzz/refactor-accessability-web/README.md

 ## Installation

-I used the tools that I had on my computer like Git, Vscode, Github, and Google.
-First, I cloned the repo into my local file, made a github repo and named both the local and global repo "Refactor-accessability-web".
-I opened the file in my vscode and started coding the project and used chrome developer tools to live check the website for errors and stuffs.
-Then I push it into my github for deployment.
+I used the tools that I had on my computer, like Git, Vscode, Github, and Google.
+First, I cloned the repo into my local file, made a GitHub repo, and named both the local and global repo the "Refactor-accessibility-web".
+I opened the file in my VScode and started coding the project, and used Chrome developer tools to live to check the website for errors and stuff.
+Then I push it into my GitHub for deployment.

 ## Usage